The man subjected to a horrifying bleach attack on a Northland roadside is appealing to anyone who can help identify his assailants to come forward.

 Thick fog blanketed State Highway 10 that morning so it took as long as half an hour before a passerby noticed him in the layby beside Oromahoe Rd.
 The woman called 111 and found Mr Nager's first aid kit, doing her best to wash his eyes.

-He was taken to Bay of Islands Hospital in Kawakawa where his eyes were irrigated with saline.
+He was taken to Bay of Islands Hospital in Kawakawa where his eyes were irrigated with 10 litres of saline solution.

 At first he could only make out shapes and didn't know if he would see again.
 His vision returned a week later but he now has to wear reading glasses.